-A blown-in blanket insulation system (BIBS) is made up of fiberglass blown-in wool specifically manufactured for use with this installation method.
+A Blow-In Blanket®️ Insulation System (BIBS) is made up of fiberglass blown-in wool specifically manufactured for use with this installation method.
 This installation method creates a tight fill around pipes and other irregular features to provide a high R-value and thermal protection in an easy, effective manner.
 BIBS is used in residential and commercial settings for its high density and big returns on energy costs.
-Many brands of fiberglass BIBS insulation are made with 20-30% recycled glass, making it an eco-friendly insulation option.
+Many brands of fiberglass insulation are made with 20-30% recycled glass, making it an eco-friendly insulation option.

-When compared to standard fiberglass batt, blown-in blanket insulation offers higher R-values and full-seal coverage, which can make BIBS slightly more expensive to install.
+When compared to standard fiberglass batt, BIBS offers higher R-values and consistent coverage, which can make BIBS slightly more expensive to install.
 When considering long-term energy savings, however, a BIBS insulation system can easily provide a positive return on investment.
-BIBS insulation is usually less expensive than spray foam insulation.
+BIBS is usually less expensive than spray foam insulation.
 As a cost-effective high-density option, BIBS is a good option for large insulation projects.

-Blown-in blanket insulation systems are a popular choice for sidewalls, attics, and crawl spaces.
+Blow-In Blanket Systems are a popular choice for sidewalls, floors, and cathedral ceilings.
 BIBS is installed in new construction or existing homes with exposed wall stud cavities.
 Homes can be retrofitted to accommodate BIBS insulation, though this may require some light wall renovation, old insulation removal, and interior wall cleaning.

-BIBS insulation requires special equipment to blow the fiberglass wool into a pre-installed insulation fabric “netting.”
-The insulation fabric is fixed around the frame of the wall or crawl space to be filled.
-Technicians make an installation hole in the barrier fabric to fill the open wall cavity.
-Using a pneumatic blowing system, technicians then fill the open space to seal all edges, electrical wires, and openings.
+BIBS requires special equipment to blow the fiberglass wool into a pre-installed insulation fabric “netting.”
+The insulation fabric is fixed around the frame of the wall or cathedral ceiling to be filled.
+Technicians make an installation hole in the barrier fabric to fill the cavity.
+Using a pneumatic blowing system, technicians then fill the entire cavity, including behind and around electrical wires, plumbing, and other obstructions.
 This process reduces the need for measuring, cutting, and seaming rigid insulation or batt pieces.
-The fabric insulation barrier also reduces installation mess and simplifies contractor cleanup.
+The fabric insulation netting also reduces installation mess and simplifies contractor cleanup.

-Proper installation of a blown-in blanket insulation system is crucial to ensure the effectiveness of your home insulation investment.
-BIBS insulation installers should be trained in proper technique and be professionally certified.
+Proper installation of a Blow-In Blanket System is crucial to ensure the effectiveness of your home insulation investment.